 Not yet published.

-Undergraduate, graduate, and research mathematicians interested in the history of mathematics and the Polish history of sciences.
+Graduate students and research mathematicians interested in the history of mathematics.

 Table of Contents